qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 .. figure:: /static/user_manual/working_with_vector/redo_undo.png
    :align: center

-   Redo and Undo digitizing steps |nix|
+   Redo and Undo digitizing steps

-When Undo is hit, the state of all features and attributes are reverted to the state before the reverted operation happened.
-Changes other than normal vector editing operations (for example, changes done by a plugin), may or may not be reverted, depending on how the changes were performed.
+When Undo is hit or :kbd:`Ctrl+z` (or :kbd:`Cmd+z`) pressed, the state of all features and attributes are reverted to the state before the reverted operation happened.
+Changes other than normal vector editing operations (for example, changes done by a plugin) may or may not be reverted, depending on how the changes were performed.

 To use the undo/redo history widget, simply click to select an operation in the history list.
 All features will be reverted to the state they were in after the selected operation.

+.. index:: Rotate_Feature

 Rotate Feature(s)
 -----------------

-Use |rotateFeature|:sup:`Rotate Feature(s)` to rotate one or multiple features in the map canvas.
-Press the |rotateFeature|:sup:`Rotate Feature(s)` icon and then click on the feature to rotate.
+Use |rotateFeature| :sup:`Rotate Feature(s)` to rotate one or multiple features in the map canvas.
+Press the |rotateFeature| :sup:`Rotate Feature(s)` icon and then click on the feature to rotate.
 Either click on the map to place the rotated feature or enter an angle in the user input widget.
 If you want to rotate several features, they shall be selected first.